 And, if the vaccine is not easily obtained in your country, the physician can issue a waiver on this basis, as well.

 If you have religious or moral objections to vaccinations in general, you may apply for a waiver of the vaccination requirements.
 You cannot, however, direct your objection only to the COVID-19 vaccination.
 This must be an across-the-board objection.

 To apply for a vaccinations waiver, you will need to fill out and submit USCIS Form I-601 along with your green card application, and include evidence that you are against vaccinations in any form, that your objection is based on religious beliefs or moral convictions, and that your religious or moral beliefs are sincere.

-If U.S. immigration authorities eventually refuse your request, they can require you to either get the vaccinations done later or give up your application for U.S. lawful permanent residence.
-Be aware that having had vaccinations done in the past could undermine your request for a waiver at this point, unless you can explain your change in thinking, for example by showing a religious conversion.
+If U.S. immigration authorities eventually refuse your waiver request, they can require you to either get the vaccinations done later or give up your application for U.S. lawful permanent residence.
+Be aware that having had other vaccinations done in the past could undermine your request for a waiver at this point, unless you can explain your change in thinking, for example by showing a religious conversion.

 In any application that involves convincing U.S. immigration authorities of personal factual matters, it's worth considering hiring an experienced immigration attorney to help.
 The attorney can analyze the facts of your case, identify strengths and weaknesses, prepare the paperwork, and monitor the progress toward approval.